kaeedo/HashsetHomepage/readme.md

 When adding or updating a post, you can add any number of Tags.
 To do this, you can simply click the `Tag` label on the upsert page, and a new input field will appear.

-This site supports a commenting system powered by [Commento](https://www.commento.io/), and if you want to run your own site, make sure to replace the URL of where commento is hosted in `src\App\Views\Article.fs`.
+This site supports a commenting system powered by [Commento](https://www.commento.io/), and if you want to run your own site, make sure to replace the URL of where commento is hosted in `src/App/Views/Article.fs`.

 ### Running locally
 Dependencies
 * postgres
 * .Net Core 3.x

+You will need to generate a self signed certificate for local development.
+Example guide here: https://blogs.msdn.microsoft.com/webdev/2017/11/29/configuring-https-in-asp-net-core-across-different-platforms/

 You will also need to set several configuration options, either in the `appsettings.json`, your environment variables, or using `dotnet user-secrets` as [detailed here](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.0&tabs=windows).
 They are: